brlafreniere/ruby-cli-poker/design/notes.md

 4. Another round of betting takes place
 5. Hands are revealed.
 This is what we call the Showdown
 6. The player with the highest hand wins the pot
+7. The pot is transferred to the player who won
+8. At the end of the round, check: is human player out of money? did all the AI players lose? if either of these conditions are true, the game is over, and a winner is declared.
+9. If neither of those conditions are true, ask the player if they want to play another round, start another round if yes, exit the program if no.

 ## Handling starting money / the pot

 How are chips/money handled?
 Perhaps each player starts with a certain amount of chips, and chips carry over each round, and then... you win if you won all the chips, and you lose if you run out of chips?

+- Perhaps at the beginning of the session, each player is giving a set amount of chips, like 100 chips or something, and that's all you get until the game is over.
+I like that idea.